-I count myself very privileged to serve alongside a team of 30 others here in Crickhowell, committed to making a difference in our lives, as we point others to the Lord Jesus.
+After a few years teaching at primary school, I spent six years with an organisation committed to help students think about the Christian faith for themselves.
+I count myself privileged to serve alongside a team of 30 others here in Crickhowell, all committed to pointing everyone to the Lord Jesus.

 I’d be very happy to meet you for a coffee, or tea in town to hear your questions or spiritual thinking.
 I’d be happy to meet you in the pub for a drink and a chat, or you’d be welcome to come to our home for a quieter, more private conversation together with Martha if you’d prefer.